-Covid-19 coronavirus: How will nationwide lock-down slow spread?
+Covid-19 coronavirus: How will nationwide lockdown slow spread?

 "In general, you'd be expecting that four weeks won't be enough.
 But we might just be pleasantly surprised.
 That is the big unknown."

-Because this lock-down and the pandemic itself was unprecedented for New Zealand, Baker said it was difficult to say for sure what we might expect.
+Because this lockdown and the pandemic itself was unprecedented for New Zealand, Baker said it was difficult to say for sure what we might expect.

 "There really is nothing to draw on.
 We are all kind of taking part in a natural experiment where everyone stops moving around for bit," he said.